alisw/alisw.github.io/infrastructure-macos.markdown

 ## Prevent the Mac from going to sleep

 By default, Macs will go into a low-power state after a while without interactive use, which interrupts the CI build process.
+To prevent this, change the following settings in System Settings:

-In System Settings -> Energy Saver, enable both "Start up automatically after a power failure" and "Wake for network access".
+In Energy Saver, enable both "Start up automatically after a power failure" and "Wake for network access".

+In Lock Screen, set both "Start Screen Saver when inactive" and "Turn display off when inactive" to "Never".

-In System Settings -> Displays -> Advanced, enable "Prevent automatic sleeping when the display is off" (at the bottom of the page).
+In Displays -> Advanced, enable "Prevent automatic sleeping when the display is off" (at the bottom of the page).

 ## Software prerequisites